asofcs/First-Steps-C/README.md

 Divide by zero, file not found, out of memory
 ## Logic errors
 Errors or bugs in your code that cause your program to run incorrectly
+## Preprocessor:
+- Part of the C compilation process
+- Identified by the presence of #
+- Used to:
+	- create constants and macros with the #define statement
+  - build library files with the #include statement
+  - make more powerful programs with the conditional #ifdef, #endif, #else, and #ifndef statements
+- Analyzes these statements before analysing the C program itself.
+- Could be anywhere in code.